gitter-badger/x-ui/packages/core/src/components/x-view-do/readme.md

 </x-view-do>
 ````

-> By default, the visit is 'once'.
+> By default, the visit-strategy is 'once'.
 In this case, the visit is stored in local-storage.
 Any subsequent visits to this page with the same browser won't see it again.

 ### Present Each Visit
 This route will be activated once for each new  session visit to the page.